Your Safety is our #1 Priority!

 - Staff have been directed to wear face masks at work in public areas or in spaces where 6' social distancing is not possible.

-- Cleaning staff are issued fresh gloves to avoid cross contamination of surfaces.
+- Cleaning staff will be issued fresh gloves to avoid cross contamination of surfaces.

 - Completion of the Count on Me NC COVID-19 statewide business pledge and training courses.